cltl/ma-tm-domains-SDG-tracker/README.md

 **keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.

-**Sentiment Analysis** contains the code used to train the sentiment classifier.
+**Sentiment Analysis** contains the code used to train the sentiment classifiers, and the pretrained sentiment classifiers.

 ***Files:***